by Alison Angold CIDESCO ITEC

 You can then use these tea lights to make these pretty candle jars.

-This looks so pretty when entertaining outside, as well as getting the benefits of the essential oils – create a few to dot around your outdoor space.
+This looks so pretty when entertaining outside during the summer, as well as getting the benefits of the essential oils – create a few to dot around your outdoor space.

 - Mason jar or similar